EDMdesigner/EDMdesigner-API-Doc/README.md

   * urls {Array} It contains the urls of the images which are used in the template
   * from_userId {String} The id of the users from who we want to copy the template to the target user
   * target_userId {String} The id of the user who will get the new template.
 (This user needs the new urls)
+  * hash {String} Hash we use for authenticat ourself.
+We concatenate your magic world with a timestamp and create an md5 hash from it.
+With this hash you can ensure that the request came from us.
+  * time {String} The timestamp we used for creating the hash

 Your response to our post request should be an object.
 The object should have an "urls" property which should be another object.
 This object should have the following "key - value" pairs: the old url (which you get from the urls array we sent with the post request) should be the key and the value should be the parameters of the new image (like the one you need to send beack in the [upload route](#upload-route):
   * url {String} /REQUIRED/ The url where the newly uploaded image can be found.